jordancaraballo/functionalizedCellulose/README.md

 ## Acknowledgements

 This work is being sponsored by UPRH-PENN Partnership for Research and Education in Materials, University of Puerto Rico at Humacao.
-Special thanks to professors Ezio Fasoli (Chemistry UPRH) and Jose O. Sotero-Esteva (Mathematics UPRH), and Preston Moore (UPENN) for their continued contributions to this work.
+Special thanks to professors Ezio Fasoli (Chemistry UPRH), Jose O. Sotero-Esteva (Mathematics UPRH), and Preston Moore (UPENN) for their continued contributions to this work.